640 South State StreetDover, Delaware 19901

 Affects the formation of the teeth, so that they don't meet properly, especially when used in children older than age 2

 Pacifiers may create breastfeeding difficulties, especially if introduced before breastfeeding is well set.
-If you have chosen to breastfeed your infant, pacifiers can hide feeding cues.
+Pacifiers may hide feeding cues in breastfeeding babies.
 Feeding cues are ways that your baby tells you that he or she is hungry.
 Eventually, this can affect your milk supply.
 This will increase the chances that you will need to supplement with formula.

 May increase the possibility of ear infection (otitis media)